Operator Type:

 }

-This rule works best if the FLOOR is up to date.
-So, before doing anything else, the FLOOR note is updated:
+This rule works best if the 'FLOOR' note is up to date.
+So, before doing anything else, the 'FLOOR' note is updated:

 }

-Note that, if FLOOR has been updated "recently", it will not be updated again; the prevents Tinderbox from doing lots of unwanted and unnecessary work.
+Note that, if note 'FLOOR' has been updated recently (a duration as decided by the app), it will not be updated again; the prevents Tinderbox from doing lots of unwanted and unnecessary work.

 On the whole, update(scope) is envisaged an esoteric command for unusual cases, but may prove popular for some users with demanding applications.
 For light/occasional use, a need to use update() is likely an indication that some review of current code use is needed.